 St. Joseph (21-11) used a dominating defense in the second quarter to build a 22-14 lead at halftime.
 The Pilots forced eight turnovers and held University (24-8) to zero of eight on field goal attempts over the first six minutes, 14 seconds of the quarter before Will Carroll finally made a baseline jumper.
 Those were the only points for the Red Devils in the quarter.

 Yussuf said the Pilots switched to a 2-3 zone and that keyed the defensive run.

 "We saw a couple of holes," he said.
 "Our players worked it to perfection.
 James Choyce played great minutes off the bench."

 Said University coach Randy Bessolo, "It's all about a good defense against a shooting team.
 But with their size down low, they really extend it out, block the passing lanes and gave us a lot of trouble."

 The Red Devils fought back and took a 33-32 lead early in the fourth quarter.
-However, the Pilots put together a 7-0 run to retake
+However, the Pilots put together a 7-0 run to retake control of the game.

 Yussuf tied for team-high scorer with Marc Voisenat.
 Justin Brown pulled down 11 rebounds.
 Jack Gale led University with 14 points.

 It's the third straight NCS Division V title for St. Joseph Notre Dame, and fourth in five years.